valleycoder/ETrade-Trading/README.md

 Please read the Instructions.txt file for details.
 This is important.

-Please read the code and try to understand the approach.
+Please read the code and try to understand the approach. <b>There is no timeline to meet and stock markets are going to be there forever so you have all the time in world to understand the script and approach.
+This is a very valuable working money making script.
+If you understand the script you can modify to use with other trading platforms.</b>

 Please use the script at your own risk.
 If you don't know python and if you can't read python code then maybe it's a good idea to skip this repository.
 The main reason I am cautioning is because this involves direct money and if you give wrong inputs things may go wrong.
 I have tested it.
 I know I should have added more validations.